-Photo recordings can be displayed automatically directly after they are taken to e.g. check the success of the recording quickly and easily.
+Photo and video recordings can be displayed automatically directly after they are taken to e.g. check the success of the recording quickly and easily.
 A duration for the automatic display can be configured.

-- Select Auto Beview in the main menu - Select the desired function or duration.
-(Off, 1 s, 3 s, 5 s, Permanent, Shutter pressed)
+- Select Auto Review in the main menu - Select the desired function or duration in the submenu (Off, 1s, 3 s, 5 s, Permanent, Shutter pressed)

-Permanent: The most recent recording is displayed until automatic review is ended by pressing the PLAY button or by tapping the shutter button
+Permanent: The most recent recording is displayed until automatic review is ended by pressing the PLAY button or by tapping the shutter button.